AaronBeaudoin/omelette/README.md

 ## More Random Thoughts

+- Need to make `_default.page.server.ts` use streams instead of rendering to a string.
 - The preview script should only have one mode now.
 Since deployment is opinionated and based only on Cloudflare Workers, we can deploy in such a way that assumes we never need full static.
 This DOESN'T mean we NEVER need any static pages, however.
 We can still make pages static, but doing so simply causes the file at the URL to take precedence over server rendering because the worker always checks for a static file first.
+- Test Workers on custom subdomain
+- Test function with JSON return (text vs stream)
+- Add Git CI/CD with Actions
+  - Ensure node_modules are cached
+  - Lookup best practices for performance
+- Still going to need middleware to proxy function calls.
+  - In Vite dev server this will do `wrangler dev --local`.
+NEVERMIND.
+  - In `preview.ts` this will just do `wrangler dev`.
+  - Both should use some preview mode to disable caching.